-Other gas appliances with their own venting system may also use the abandoned chimney as a raceway providing it is permitted by local code, the current edition of the National Fuel Gas Code and the vent or liner manufacturer's installation instructions.
+Other gas appliances with their own venting system may also use the abandoned chimney as a raceway providing it is permitted by local code, the current edition of the National Fuel Gas Code, and the vent or liner manufacturer's installation instructions.
 Care must be taken to prevent the exhaust gases from one appliance from contaminating the combustion air of other gas appliances.

-Do not take combustion air from inside the chimney when using ventilated combustion air or single pipe vent option.
+Do not take combustion air from inside the chimney when using ventilated combustion air or single-pipe vent option.

-These furnaces can be vented as either direct vent (two-pipe) or as ventilated combustion air system.
+These furnaces can be vented as direct-vent (two-pipe), ventilated combustion air or non-direct (single-pipe) vent system.
 Each type of venting system is described below.
 Common venting between these furnaces or other appliances is prohibited.